 4. Declutter Frequently

-So spend a couple of minutes each week decluttering your work space.
+So spend a couple of minutes each week decluttering your workspace.
 It’ll help make it more pleasant to use.

 5. Use Your Space